ViratGuptaMCE/SafeThrough/README.md

-# Sakhi Safety - Real-Time Safety and Emergency Assistance Web App
+# Safe Through - Real-Time Safety and Emergency Assistance Web App

 ## Overview

-Sakhi Safety is a web application designed to enhance personal safety and provide real-time assistance in emergency situations.
+Safe Through is a web application designed to enhance personal safety and provide real-time assistance in emergency situations.
 The app leverages advanced technologies like **Go Maps Pro**, **OpenLayers**, **Librosa**, and **Socket.IO** to offer features such as real-time location tracking, safe route prediction, voice sentiment analysis, and emergency response.
-Whether you're in distress, facing a vehicle breakdown, or simply seeking the safest route to your destination, Sakhi Safety is here to help.
+Whether you're in distress, facing a vehicle breakdown, or simply seeking the safest route to your destination, Safe Through is here to help.

 ---